ComputationalReflection/veyon/README.md

 ## What is in this Veyon fork?

-This fork of the [Veyon project](https://github.com/veyon/veyon) provides video recording of all the student sessions attending the remote lab.
-It could also store a sequence of screenshots instead of a video.
-A new "record" button has been added to the toolbar.
+This fork of the [Veyon project](https://github.com/veyon/veyon) provides better information about privacy issues and the use of Veyon during remote lab sessions.
+It also provides video recording of all the student  attending the lab.
+Alternatively it could store a sequence of screenshots instead of a video.
+To do this, a new "record" button has been added to the toolbar.

 ## Installation and configuration